Impossible Foods IPO: Plant-Based Food Giant Eyes 2022 Listing

 Thanks to its mission to create tasty plant-based meat, this startup has gathered a legion of fans as well as lots of positive press.
 So, how does it compare to the competition?

 Impossible has tapped into a growing hunger for its better burger.
 In 2019, UBS estimated that plant-based food sales would rise from $4.6 billion in 2018 to $85 billion by 2030.
 Furthermore, concerns over climate change could also increase demand for products that emit fewer greenhouse gasses.

 The meat industry is one of the biggest producers of global greenhouse gas emissions.
 It has a huge carbon footprint.
-As climate change continues to increase, people are seeking out healthier, more eco-friendly alternatives.
+As the climate crisis worsens, people are seeking out healthier, more eco-friendly alternatives.

-During the past few years, ESG investments – environmental, social and governance – have attracted tens of billions of dollars in investment.
-Impossible Foods is well-positioned to benefit from these trends.
+During the past few years, ESG investments – environmental, social and governance – have attracted tens of billions of dollars.
+Impossible Foods is well-positioned to benefit from these investment trends.

 Despite this, Impossible Foods has more to compete with than Beyond Meat.
-In the last couple of years, major names like Tyson, Perdue, Smithfield and Hormel have introduced meat alternatives.
-And Impossible Foods is competing against some of the largest consumer staples companies in the United States.
+In the last couple of years, major names in the meat industry like Tyson, Perdue, Smithfield and Hormel have introduced meat alternatives.
+Meaning Impossible Foods is competing against some of the largest consumer staples companies in the United States.

 Impossible Foods was one of the highest-funded agrifood tech startups in 2021.
 So, let’s take a look at the finances…

 Impossible Foods Lands $7 Billion Valuation Ahead of IPO

 Because Impossible Foods is a private company, so are its finances.
 However, Impossible Foods’ 2021 retail sales were up 85% year-over-year, according to Forbes.
 Moreover, the company is attracting major investors.